SWAG-SwarmLearningforGenerativeModels/Diffusion-Model/README.md

 #### 2.1 - Unconditional Training (Default)

 1. Navigate to the configs folder, you should have a project_config_file.yml file for your project (e.g xray.yml, abdomenCT.yml, etc).
-2. In this project_config_file.yml file, set training, sampling, data and optimizer parameters accordingly.
+2. In this project_config_file.yml file, set data, training, sampling, optimizer, and model parameters accordingly.
-2. The model.yml file in the configs folder is strictly for the diffusion model parameter which can also be adjusted.
 3. In dataloaders.py, create a dataloader for your images within the ```get_data``` function.
 4. In main.py file, you can parse default command-line arguments for the project and loggings.
 5. Initialize script with ```python main.py --config project_config_file.yml ---doc project_name```.